 How did you learn to use the drone?

-I am self taught and just experimented from building my own, to the drone my uncle gave me and working upwards to use much more professional equipment that can help me create even better and more professional work.
+I am self taught and just experimented beginning with building my own basic equipment, to the drone my uncle gave me and working upwards to use much more professional equipment that can help me create more professional work.
 The models on the market now are so much easier to drive and control than the one I started with, which allows me more freedom to capture the images I wish to create.

 What inspired you to want to get into Ariel photography?

 I have been inspired by this ariel world since I took my first flights on an aeroplane as a child.
 When I saw the plane take off I was mesmerised by how spectacular the world looked from this birds-eye perspective.
 Everything looked so different, it was like I was looking at a whole new world and it captured my imagination.
 The lines were so clean and geometric I couldn’t believe how different it all looked to walking around on foot.
 I wanted to be able to share the beauty with everyone and be able to have the freedom to explore further not just the path of the flight.
 When I was older I set about trying to create these images and be able to showcase and immortalise the beauty that mesmerised me as a child.